guardian/archivehunter/README.md

 / #
 ```

-In this example, the address is `172.17.0.1`.
+*In this example, the address is `172.17.0.1`*.

-Edit the file `utils/revproxy/server.conf` and update the `proxy_pass` line to point to this IP address.
+- Edit the file `utils/revproxy/server.conf` and update the `proxy_pass` line to point to this IP address.
-Then, set up both `server_name` parameters to the "local" domain you're using for testing.
-This hostname should ultimately
+- Then, set up both `server_name` parameters to the "local" domain you're using for testing.
-resolve to `localhost`.
+   - This hostname must ultimately resolve to `localhost`.
-Finally, add the certificates for the domain name you specified (.crt and .key) to the `utils/revproxy/certs` directory,
+- Finally, add the certificates for the domain name you specified (.crt and .key) to the `utils/revproxy/certs` directory,
 and add the filenames to the `ssl_certificate` and `ssl_certificate_key` entries, including the `certs/` prefix.
+   - Generating self-signed certificates is out of the scope of this documentation, but there is plenty of information
+   available on the web how to do this on nginx.
+   - the `certs/` directory is bound to the `/etc/nginx/certs` directory in the container
-Gitignore is set up to not include .crt or .key files.
+   - Gitignore is set up to not include .crt or .key files.

 Now you're ready to run it: `cd utils/revproxy; ./revproxy.sh`.
 At the time of writing the script depends on being in that directory
 in order to resolve mount paths for Docker.